JohnKeysCloud/battleship/src/ts/bs-gameboard/helpers/check-valid-placement/check-valid-placement.md

 ## `check-valid-placement.ts`

-This function determines all valid positions for placing a game piece of a specified length on a gameboard, considering its orientation (horizontal or vertical).
-It checks if the piece would fit within the board's bounds and ensures that all required spaces for placement are vacant.
-The function returns an array of valid positions where the piece can be placed without overlapping occupied spaces or extending beyond the board's edges.
+This function identifies all valid positions for placing a game piece of a specified size on a game board, based on its orientation (horizontal or vertical).
+It verifies that the piece fits within the board's boundaries and that all required spaces are unoccupied.
+The function returns an array of positions where the piece can be placed without overlapping existing pieces or exceeding the board’s edges.

 ### `VACANT` & `OCCUPIED` Symbols

-When pondering about what values I should fill my gameboard with I found myself in a bit of a pickle.
+When pondering about what values to fill my gameboard with initially, I found myself in a bit of a pickle.

-"I could use `null`" was my initial decision because it made sense syntactically and semantically, as the empty spaces on the board _can_ be described as 'representing the intentional absence of any object value'.
-Pretty much just fancier way of saying a placeholder.
+I could use `null`.
+This makes sense syntactically and semantically, as the empty spaces on the board _can_ be described as 'representing the intentional absence of any object value'.
+Which is pretty much just a fancier way of saying "placeholder".

 Settled!
 Cool!

 But now what shall become of these values once they are `OCCUPIED`?
-(8 bit of foreshadowing about my point).

-'I could set it to `true`' was my initial thought.
+'I could set the values to `true`' was my initial thought.
 Syntactically it would make sense, as I could store the positions `true` value in an `isOccupied` variable to do with as I please.
 But, semantically, something about it not being descriptive enough.
 What _exactly_ is happening when the value is set to `true`?

-Wait, there's a thing called a `symbol`, whats that?
+Wait, there's a thing called a `symbol` right?
+Whats that?

 ...And _why_ am I writing expressively as a means of procrastination right now.
 I'll Google the first now, and figure out the latter later.